redis/redis-doc/commands/sdiffstore.md

 @return

-@integer-reply: the number of elements in the resulting set.
+@integer-reply: the number of members in the resulting set.

 @examples